-The following list shows all the components that are to be installed and the way they have to be specified for an unattended installation.
+The following sections describe all the components that are to be installed and the way they have to be specified for an unattended installation.

-The keywords (Courier, bold) represent the way the components have to be specified under AddLocal= when an unattended installation is run.
+The keywords (Courier, bold) represent the way the components have to be specified under AddLocal= when an unattended installation is run (see "Optional Parameters" on page 36).
 Component names are case-sensitive!